Where to Stay in Dubai First Time: 8 BEST Areas

 Downtown

-Downtown Dubai is the best place to stay in Dubai for first-time travelers due to its close proximity to the city’s most iconic attractions such as Burj Khalifa, Dubai Fountain, Souk Al Bahar, and Dubai Mall.
-Known as The Centre of Now, this is the heart of Modern Dubai and a hub of sights, sweeping skyscrapers, hospitality, best restaurants, and luxurious shopping.
+Downtown Dubai is the best overall place to stay in Dubai for first-time travelers due to its wide range of accommodation options and proximity to the city’s most iconic attractions such as Burj Khalifa, Dubai Fountain, Souk Al Bahar, and Dubai Mall.

 Downtown is a mixed-use complex that was created by Emaar Properties, with an estimated cost of US$20 billion, covering an area of two square kilometers featuring world-class assets.